denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 **My Answer: C,F**
 **Correct Answer: C,F**

+**Enums are required to have a semicolon (;) after the list of values if there is anything else in the enum.
+Don’t worry; you won’t be expected to track down missing semicolons on the whole exam—only on enum questions.
+For this reason, line 5 should have a semicolon after it since it is the end of the list of enums, making option F correct.
+Enum constructors are implicitly private, making option C correct as well.
+The rest of the enum compiles without issue.**

 ---

 27. Assuming a record is defined with at least one field, which components does the compiler always insert, each of which may be overridden or redeclared?
 (Choose all that apply.)